gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 ### Pointing to the right matrix in the vertex shader

-The last important thing to remember is that the vertex shader do not have any clue about how to process that draw commands managed by the compute shader.
-Hopefully for us, the `VkDrawIndexedIndirectCommand` can be self referencing using the `firstInstance` field.
+The last important thing to remember is that the vertex shader do not have any clue on how to process the draw commands.
+Hopefully for us, `VkDrawIndexedIndirectCommand` can be self referencing using the `firstInstance` field.

 Basically, setting the `firstInstance` field to the the current game object index ([example](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.comp#L179)) means that the vertex shader [will be able to fetch](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.vert#L83) the right game object using the `gl_InstanceIndex` value.